-This 90-minute group encourages members to build caring, genuine interpersonal connections through the process of creative artmaking.
+This group encourages members to build caring, genuine interpersonal connections through the process of creative artmaking.
 Members are encouraged to express themselves through their art and words as a means of building support, processing emotional and relational struggles, and tapping into their own strengths.
 The goal is not to make “good art,” but to use the creative process as a vehicle for personal exploration and development.
-No previous experience with art or art-making is required—just an openness to participating in the creative process as a means of personal growth.
+No previous experience with art or art-making is required.

 For more information, check out the flyer